oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Each access token type definition specifies the additional attributes (if any) sent to the client together with the `access_token` response parameter.
-It also defines the HTTP authentication method used to include the access token when making a protected resource request.
+It also defines the HTTP authentication method used to include the access token and any additional required parameters when making a protected resource request.

 ## Bearer Tokens {#bearer-tokens}